KadirKarabacak/nextjs-dashboard/README.md

 - **<a href="https://nextjs.org/docs/app/api-reference/file-conventions/error"> Error.tsx File Schema </a>**
 - error.tsx needs to be a **Client Component** so **'use client'** top of the file.
 - It accepts two props, **error:** Instance of JS native Error object && **reset:** A function to reset the error boundary, when executed, function try to re-render route.
+- Another way you can handle errors is by using the **notFound( )** function.
+While error.tsx is useful for catching all errors, notFound can be used when you try to fetch **a resource that doesn't exist**.
+- To handle errors with **notFound( )** create another file named **not-found.jsx** and create a component which is shown to user.
+- That's something to keep in mind, **notFound will take precedence over error.tsx**, so you can reach out for it when you want to handle more **specific errors**!

+## 👨🏻‍💻 **Improving Accessibility**

+- First **<a href="https://web.dev/learn/accessibility/"> Web.dev Accessibility Course </a>** you can check later.
+- By default, Next.js includes the **eslint-plugin-jsx-a11y** plugin to help catch accessibility issues early.
+For example, this plugin warns if you have **images without alt text, use the aria and role attributes incorrectly**, and more.
+- To use that plugin, add as a script **"lint": "next lint"** into package.json file.
+Then run **npm run lint** in your terminal.
+And it works!

+## 📜 **Improving form accessibility**

+- **Semantic HTML |** Using semantic elements ( <"input>, <"option>, etc. ) instead of <"div>.
+This allows assistive technologies to focus on the input elements and provide appropriate contextual information to the user, making the form easier to navigate and understand.
+- **Labelling |** Including <"label> and the **htmlFor** attribute ensures that each form field has a descriptive text label.
+This improves AT support by providing context and also enhances usability by allowing users to click on the label to focus on the corresponding input field.
+- **Focus Outline |** The fields are properly styled to show an outline when they are in focus.
+This is critical for accessibility as it visually indicates the active element on the page, helping both keyboard and screen reader users to understand where they are on the form.
+You can verify this by pressing tab.

+## 🌐 **Client Side & Server Side Form Validation**

+- The simplest would be to rely on the form validation provided by the browser by adding the **required** attribute to the **input and select** elements in your forms on Client-Side.
+- By validating forms on the server, you can:
+- Ensure your data is in the **expected format** before sending it to your database.
+- Reduce the risk of malicious users bypassing client-side validation.
+- Have one source of truth for what is considered valid data.
+- Check **actions.ts** file and **create-form.tsx/edit-form.tsx** files to learn how to implement error handling.